MbinOrg/mbin/README.md

-# Mbin
+# Mbin - Fork of /kbin

 Mbin is a fork of kbin, community-focused.
 Feel free to discuss on [Matrix](https://matrix.to/#/#mbin:melroy.org) and to create Pull Requests.

 **Important:** Mbin is focused on what the community wants, pull requests can be merged by any repo member.
 Discussions take place on [Matrix](https://matrix.to/#/#mbin:melroy.org) then _consensus_ has to be reached by the community.
 If approved by the community, no additional reviews are required on the PR.
 It's built entirely on trust.

-Mbin is a decentralized content aggregator, voting, discussion and microblogging platform running on the Fediverse network.
+Mbin is a modular, decentralized content aggregator and microblogging platform running on the Fediverse network.
 It can communicate with many other ActivityPub services, including Kbin, Mastodon, Lemmy, Pleroma, Peertube.
 The initiative aims to promote a free and open internet.